Overview

 Lankin's practice is shaped by more than twenty-five years of studio work and a sustained engagement with art history, alongside over a decade working as a gallery guide at the Solomon R. Guggenheim Museum.
 This long immersion has sharpened his attention to seeing, material evaluation, and the history of things.
 His life spent between dense urban environments and immersive natural settings continue to inform his sense of rhythm, space, patterns, and light.

-Lankin's work operates within a lineage of painters who approached painting as a mode of thinking through material, perception, and form.
+Lankin's work operates within a lineage of painters who approached painting as a mode of living through material, perception, and form.
 Resonances with artists such as Rembrandt, Philip Guston, and Claude Monet emerge not through quotation, but through shared concerns with surface tension, spatial stability, and emotional charge.
 Rather than referencing the past directly, his paintings extend these conversations through personal sensibility and inventiveness.

 EDUCATION